popCoffee/YOLO-auto-train/README.md

 ## Running the file automation.py

-1) Make sure you have BBox Label Tool mulit class and Darknet
+1) Make sure you have BBox Label Tool mulit class and Darknet.
+The script will not work without the BBOX LABEL Tools folders
 ```
     https://github.com/jxgu1016/BBox-Label-Tool-Multi-Class
     https://github.com/pjreddie/darknet/wiki/YOLO:-Real-Time-Object-Detection
 ```

 2) Clone or download main.py and automation.py.
-Place main.py and automation.py under BBox Label Tool directory
+Place main.py and automation.py into the BBox Label Tool folder.

 3) Open a new Shell.
 GO to BBOX LABEL directory.
 Type " Python automation.py " without the quotations.
 Make sure to use the python version that works on your system